DharmendraSah-arch/KoLab/README.md

 # KoLab
-I developed this KoLab web site in .NET Core and Angular
+I developed this KoLab web site in Angular 16 and .NET 6.